heyymarco/tilde-sass/README.md

 ```

 ## Please Support Us
-A lot of coffee has been spent making this plugins.
+A lot of coffee has been spent for making this plugins.
 Please buy me a cup of coffee to support me continue to develop & improve this application.
 Visit: [ko-fi.com](https://ko-fi.com/heymarco)